1. What are Generators?

 end

-and has one method definition.
-When a generator is invoked, each public method
+and it inherits from Rails::Generators::Base.
+When a generator is invoked,

-, which will create a file at the given
+definition.
+The method invokes create_file, which will create a file at

 To invoke our new generator, we run: